TeamLightning/slimex/README.md

 </p>
 <hr>
 <h3>About Slimex</h3>
 Slimex as the name suggests is a fast, adorable and easy framework implemented on top of the slimphp.
 It has robust caching feature and database ORM.
-It uses [medoo lightweight query builder](http://medoo.in).
+It uses <a href="http://medoo.in">medoo lightweight query builder</a>.
 You can start using this framework in seconds.
 <hr>
 <h3>Using Slimex</h3>
 Slimex has the most aggressive and straight-forward documentation.
 You can head over to the docs and get this framework up and running in few seconds and master it in minutes.